mariomann/documentation/content/en/tracing/profiling/_index.md

 {{< img src="tracing/profiling/profiling_flamegraph.gif" alt="Exploring profiling flame graph">}}

 Find CPU, memory, and IO bottlenecks, broken down by method name, class name, and line number, to significantly reduce end-user latency and infrastructure costs.
+Continuous Profiling

 [Configure profiling][1] in your service to visualize all your stack traces in one place and get actionable insights for performance improvements.

+<<<<<<< HEAD
 [1]: /tracing/profiling/setup